Home

 Teachers Get Ready! – What is the ELP, how do I create a successful program?
 This website is chock-full of information to help teachers and parents prepare for the Fort Ross Environmental Living Program.
 To help you get off on the right foot, use the information and links on the Teachers Get Ready! webpage.

-Family Summer Camp Would you like to experience a day in the life of Colony Ross with friends and family?
+Family Summer Camp – Would you like to experience a day in the life of Settlement Ross with friends and family?
 This program offers you the chance to experience daily life at Fort Ross with a trained instructor as your guide.

-Environmental Living Program, Welcome to Fort Ross!
 Homeschool/Other Groups – Our ELP program is available year-round, and is great fun for homeschooling families, older students, and even adults!
-Who wouldn’t want to spend time on this beautiful stretch of California coastline, spending a starry night sleeping in a historic Russian blockhouse and making borscht or acorn pancakes on an open fire?
+Who wouldn’t want to spend time on this beautiful stretch of California coastline, spending a starry night sleeping in a historic fort and making borscht or acorn pancakes on an open fire?

-ELP Program Fees – $40/participant (including chaperones), there is no fee for teachers.
+ELP Program Fees – $44/participant (including chaperones), there is no fee for lead teachers.
 Once you have received your ELP Date Confirmation letter, you are expected to send in your $100 Commitment Fee within 2 weeks.
 If we do not receive your commitment fee we will assume you are no longer interested and assign your date to others on the waiting list.
-The commitment fee is non refundable but is applied toward the total session fees.
+The commitment fee is non-refundable but is applied toward the total session fees.
 Once your group numbers are confirmed, the ELP Manager will send you an invoice for the remainder of the ELP session fees.

-ELDP Program Fees $20/participant (including chaperones), there is no fee for teachers.
+ELDP Program Fees – $22/participant (including chaperones), there is no fee for lead teachers.
 Once you have received your ELP Date Confirmation letter, you are expected to send in your $100 Commitment Fee within 2 weeks.
 If we do not receive your commitment fee we will assume you are no longer interested and assign your date to others on the waiting list.
-The commitment fee is non refundable but is applied toward the total session fees.
+The commitment fee is non-refundable but is applied toward the total session fees.
 Once your group numbers are confirmed, the ELP Manager will send you an invoice for the remainder of the ELP session fees.

 Forms – Liability Release forms for all program participants (teachers, parents, and students) MUST be completed and submitted to the ELP Instructor upon your arrival.
 The media waivers are optional.
-All participants must read and agree to the rules outlined in their appropriate contract; there is a contract for teachers, one for parents, and one for students.
-These contracts are required, but you do not need to submit them to your ELP Instructor.
+Separately, all participants must read and agree to the rules outlined in their appropriate contract; there is a contract for teachers, one for parents, and one for students.
+These contracts are required, but only the teacher contract needs to be handed into the ELP Instructor.

 How to Apply – Open Enrollment for the Fort Ross Environmental Living Program (ELP/ELDP) starts April 15th.
 Applications submitted before April 15th for the following school year will not be considered.
 All applications are accepted on a first come first served basis, and according to space availability.